deity-io/falcon-platform-docs/docs/platform/server-v3/modules/module-api.md

 ### Binding services

-In order to bin new service, you need to use `bind` method:
+In order to bind new service, you need to use `bind` method:

 ```ts
 registry.bind('Foo').to(Foo);